-Although the Boddart's goggle-eyed goby, Boleophthalmus boddarti (Pallas), is а commercial fish [17], its information is limitted [12], burrow geography distribution to morphology and utilization [9, 11], growth pattern [10].
-Ravi (2013) [20] reported that this mudskipper in Indian water used diatoms as main food items, but this author dose not examine the variations on its food and feeding habits between gender, fish size and season.
+Although the Boddart's goggle-eyed goby, Boleophthalmus boddarti (Pallas), commercial fish [17], its information is limitted geography distribution [12], burrow morphology and utilization [9, 11], growth pattern [10].
+Ravi (2013) [20] reported that this mudskipper in Indian water used diatoms as main food items, but this author did not examine the variations on its food and feeding habits between gender, fish size and season.
 Therefore, this study aimed to understand the dietary composition, relative gut length and foraging intensity of immature and mature of male and female B. boddarti during the dry and the wet seasons, that will contribute to our knowledge on food and feeding habit of other goby fishes in the monsoonal regions.